Zweihorn/Zweihorn/MAINTAINER.md

         Licensed under the EUPL

-My Work and Distribution might derive from original Open Source Endevour like F/OSS Project(s) and their PR commits respectively.
+My Work and Distribution might derive from original Open Source Endeavour like F/OSS Project(s) and their PR commits respectively.

 ### Disclaimer